 The symmetry indicator is either ‘&', which means the method is symmetrical and the place notation is to be reflected before adding the lead end place; or ‘+' which means the method is asymmetric and the place notation is given in full.

-The place notation uses a hyphen to indicate that all pairs cross.
+The microSIRIL place notation uses the characters 1234567890ETABCD to indicate the position(s) in which a place is made in each row, for up to 16 bells; Abel extends this with FGHJKLMN for 17-24 bells. microSIRIL uses a hyphen to indicate that all pairs cross.
 External places are usually omitted (so you don't need to say 38 if you are writing out Cambridge Major, you can just write 3), and contiguous places are separated by a dot.
 The above example is Cambridge Major: Scientific Triples would be:

 Abel's place notation adds to the microSIRIL notation by allowing a little more flexibility.